 Two months after Hurricane Matthew plowed through southern Haiti and destroyed lives and livelihoods, the world’s attention to the humanitarian crisis has shifted.

-In the days following the storm, staff from PIH—known locally as Zanmi Lasante—surveyed the damage in the Sud and Grand d’Anse departments and spoke with Ministry of Public Health and Population partners about how best to respond.
+But in the days following the storm, staff from Partners In Health—known locally as Zanmi Lasante—surveyed the damage in the Sud and Grand d’Anse departments and spoke with Ministry of Public Health and Population partners about how best to respond.

 Together, they created a plan.
 PIH would support Les Cayes’s Immaculate Conception Hospital, the sole public referral hospital for the region’s 1.5 million people, and assist with cholera prevention and response, including the vaccination of 729,000 people.
 PIH also began providing mental health services to patients and staff, and supported 100 employees whose families lost homes, crops, and livestock.

 Immaculate Conception Hospital was struggling even before the powerful Category 4 storm hit.
 Many rooms were either under construction or in severe disrepair.
 Rain and 145 mph winds made things worse.
 The hospital’s clinicians also hadn’t been paid for months.
 Few showed up to work before the storm, and few arrived afterward in the midst of personal emergencies.

 Knowing the injured and sick would arrive soon, PIH made shoring up the referral hospital its primary focus.
 Ninety hospital staff were given back pay and a regular salary.
 PIH transferred a pediatrician from University Hospital in Mirebalais to tend to the large number of children arriving for care.
 Family medicine residents from St. Marc are rotating through to help meet patient demand.
 And PIH is providing free medication to the poorest patients—a rare blessing at a hospital that usually charges for services.